 This morning I had a dream.
 More like a nightmare.
 I was drifting in the middle of the open ocean, clinging to a small, black inner tube.

 It looked like a scene from the movie The Perfect Storm, except there was no storm.
-The waves were like tall buildings surrounding me because that’s just how big waves are when you’re Way Out There.
+The waves were like tall buildings surrounding me because that’s just how big waves look when you’re Way Out There.

 I wondered which would happen first–drowning, or sharks.
 I didn’t see any sharks, but I knew they were there somewhere.
 Each time a wave towered over me, I would brace myself, suck air into my lungs and hope for the best.